Lameguy64/smxtool/README.md

 Compile with 'mingw32-make CONF=Release' or open the project using Netbeans and compile through that.

 ## To-do
-* Supporting STP mask bit on textures.
 * Line primitives.
+* Supporting STP mask bit on textures (not sure if possible with shaders).
 * Vertex paint tool.
+* Lighting..?